BIM in construction management fosters efficiency in the construction phase. Find out all about its benefits

 What is the future of BIM in construction management?

 The same applies to BIM applied to the construction management phase.
-Although the realities in which this methodology is applied to the construction phase are still few and limited to large public works, its advantages are becoming increasingly evident.
+Although the scenarios in which this methodology is applied to the construction phase are still few and limited to large public works, its advantages are becoming increasingly evident.